 One of the oldest museums in the Americas, it was initially established in 1823 in another location.
 In 1946, the museum was moved to its current location, which was once used as a prison for both men and women.
 There are currently 17 permanent exhibitions with over 2,500 pieces for visitors to view.

-While only Spanish is available, if you are looking to get a better understanding of Colombia's history, the museum shares the passage in chronological order with an impressive collection of pottery, weapons, everyday tools and jewelry.
+While only Spanish is available, if you are looking to get a better understanding of Colombia's history, the museum shares the passage in chronological order with an impressive collection of pottery, weapons, everyday tools, and jewelry.

 The Museum of Modern Art has had many homes over the years since its establishment in 1955.
-The currently building houses 4 floors of modern art, which may seem daunting but it is just over 5000 square feet it is quite manageable.
-If you are a fan of Colombian art there is a good collection of work from Barrios, Grau, Ana Mercedes Hoyos, Manzur, Manzurillamizar and Negret.
+The current building houses 4 floors of modern art, which may seem daunting but it is just over 5000 square feet it is quite manageable.
+If you are a fan of Colombian art there is a good collection of work from Barrios, Grau, Ana Mercedes Hoyos, Manzur, Manzurillamizar, and Negret.